Forget-It-All: Multi-Concept Machine Unlearning via Concept-Aware Neuron Masking: Method

 Building on this unified energy formulation, we further compute a saliency score to identify neurons that respond specifically to a target concept rather than to general background patterns.
 For each target concept, we evaluate $U_{\ell,t,i,j}$ under two types of textual prompts: \begin{itemize}[nosep,leftmargin=*,label={--}] \item \emph{Concept prompt}: explicitly contains the target concept (e.g., ``a golf ball on the table''). \item \emph{Base prompt}: describes only the surrounding context (e.g., ``a table''). \end{itemize} Based on these responses, we introduce \textbf{\emph{Contrastive Concept Saliency}}, which is computed as:

-where $\mu_c$ and $\mu_b$ are the mean responses of $U_{\ell,t,i,j}$ under the concept and base prompts, respectively, and $\sigma_b$ is the standard deviation under the base prompts.
+where $\mu_c$ and $\mu_b$ are the mean responses of $U_{\ell,t,i,j}$ computed over $K$ generated samples (we set $K=50$ to ensure statistical stability) under the concept and base prompts, respectively, and $\sigma_b$ is the standard deviation under the base prompts.
 Here, $\mu_c - \mu_b$ captures how strongly a neuron reacts to the target concept relative to the background, while subtracting $\sigma_b$ filters out neurons with unstable or noisy background activations.
 This ensures that only neurons with a stable and statistically significant increase for the target concept are retained, making $S_{\ell,t,i,j}$ a reliable indicator of concept-sensitive neurons.